Scaphyglottis: Synonymy

 In 2004, several other genera were brought into synonymy with Scaphyglottis as the concept is used today:

 Hexadesmia This genus containing 27 species was described by Adolphe-Théodore Brongniart in 1843.
 It consisted of several different species separated from Scaphyglottis because the flowers had six pollinia instead of four.
 Because all of these species are in the basal clade of Scaphyglottis, six pollinia seems likely to be the ancestral condition of Scaphyglottis.
 Several other authors, including Schlechter and Reichenbach, placed additional species in Hexadesmia.

 Leaoa: In 1922, Rudolf Schlechter and Paulo de Campos Porto erected this small genus for a species that had previously been called Hexadesmia monophylla, which had a very long inflorescence, rather than the short inflorescence typical of Hexadesmia, as well as the typical six pollinia.
-More species were added to the genus by Leslie Andrew Garay in 1955 and by Freidrich Gustav Brieger in 1976, bringing the total to four.
+More species were added to the genus by Leslie Andrew Garay in 1955 and by Friedrich Gustav Brieger in 1976, bringing the total to four.

 Tetragamestus: Heinrich gustav Reichenbach described Tetragamestus modestus in 1854.
 Three additional species have been assigned to this genus, the last by Schlechter in 1818.
 The most widely known species is T. modestus, a name which can be confused with reichenbachanthus modestus, a synonym of S. brasiliensis.
 The name Tetragamestus is widely used by orchid enthusiasts, many of whom reject the inclusion of this genus in Scaphyglottis.

 Reichenbachanthus: João Barbosa Rodrigues published Reichenbachanthus modestus in 1882.
 Four species of pendant epiphytes which occur from Central America to southeastern Brazil in tropical rain forests have been included in this genus, the last in 1997 by Dressler.
 The terete (= narrowly cylindrical) pseudobulb is difficult to distinguish from the single terete leaf.
 The base of the full or slightly trilobate lip forms a nectary together with the column, the column foot, and the base of the lateral sepals.
 The column is long and thick with an apical anther containing four pollinia.
 The pale yellow or green flowers feature lanceolate petals, smaller than the sepals.